 Golfing doesn't get better than this

 Imagine having two of Saskatchewan's top courses to choose from at will.
 Everyday.
-That's what awaits you at the renown Waskesiu Lobstick Golf Course and the nearby Elk Ridge Resort located just outside the park main gateway.
+That's what awaits you at the renowned Waskesiu Golf Course and the nearby Elk Ridge Resort located just outside the park main gateway.

 With over 500 campsites in the park, there are lots to choose from!
 Enjoy all the amenities in the Red Deer Campground and Beaver Glen, located in the Waskesiu townsite.
 Please note: Parks Canada 2021 Reservations Service for booking camping spots by phone or on-line in the Red Deer Trailer Park and Beaver Glen Campground will launch in April NOT January as in the past.
 This will give more time to consider the latest COVID-19 measures.
 It may also help reduce the need for cancellations.
 Upcoming visits will be different than in past years, due to the ongoing pandemic.
 Plan ahead using the camping during COVID-19 page to check what services will be available.

 Visit the easily accessible and peaceful campgrounds at Namekus Lake, and Sandy Lake (located off Highway 263), and the Narrows Campground (located at the end of the Narrows Road).
 Venture into the back-country where there are 15 designated backcountry campgrounds for more scenic and out-of-the-way camping adventures at Kingsmere Lake and Crean Lake.

 Magical hiking trails